-A credit rating is never entirely set in stone, it’s a fluid and ever-changing thing that is affected by every financial transaction and decision that you make.
+A credit rating is never entirely set in stone.
+It’s a fluid and ever-changing thing affected by every financial transaction and decision you make.
 Improving a credit score is possible, and is quite easy if you’re able to actually get started.

 The key is to start making “good” financial transactions wherever possible.
 That means paying your bills on time, not dipping into your overdraft, not building up late fees and arrears, and not having debts go to collections.
 If your debt is overwhelming, you might want to consider applying for some form of debt relief to wipe the entirety or a portion of it off.
 This will leave you freer to handle your finances better, meaning you can focus on making those “good” financial transactions that can build up the credit score again.
-So just because a person has a black mark in their finances, it doesn’t automatically mean that they are going to prevent you from being successful in every application you make going forward.
+So, just because a person has a black mark in their finances, it doesn’t automatically mean that they will prevent you from succeeding in every application you make in the future.

 Keeping a Clear Focus Is Essential

-If you want to avoid risking your finances, it’s important that you always look before you leap in any financial decision you make.
-A person’s bad financial history, of course, doesn’t mean you should avoid being close to them.
+If you want to avoid risking your finances, you must always look before you leap into any financial decision you make.
+Of course, a person’s bad financial history doesn’t mean you should avoid being close to them.
 But it does mean you should think twice before getting into any joint financial situations with them.
-Many people think they can serve to improve a partner’s bad credit rating by using their own to “boost” it – in reality, it’s just as likely that your good credit rating will be dragged down to the level of theirs.
+Many people think they can improve a partner’s bad credit rating by using their own to “boost” it.
+But in reality, it’s just as likely that your good credit rating will be dragged down to the level of theirs.
 So it’s best avoided.

 A person you share finances with can indeed damage your credit score later down the line, but with some common sense and homework, you will be able to manage and avoid that risk.